bazelbuild/bazel/site/en/contribute/breaking-changes.md

     `RELNOTES[INC]: --incompatible_name_of_flag is flipped to true.
 See #xyz for details`
     You can include additional information in the rest of the commit description.
-* Use `Fixes #xyz` in the description, so that the GitHub issue gets closed when the commit is merged.
+* Use `Work towards #xyz` in the description, so that the GitHub issue gets mentioned when the commit is merged.
 * Review and update documentation if needed.

+## Removing the flag {:#remove-flag}

+After the flag is flipped at HEAD, you can start removing the flag.
+The Github issue should be closed after the flag is removed from Bazel.

+* Consider leaving more time for users to migrate if it's a major incompatible change.
+* For the commit that removes the flag, use `Fixes #xyz` in the description so that the GitHub issue gets closed when the commit is merged.